vhetet/frontend-mentor-time-tracking-dashboard/README.md

 * Some ad blocker extension will block images when the name contain some words.
 For example ad block does not like icon-social.svg.
 * Learned more about CSS grid.
 I was seeing this weird behavior where the size of the card in the crid would change when the content width changed even though there was enough space in the card.
 I updated the grid template to use `1fr` instead of `auto` and it fixed the issue
+* how to make the UI scalable based on the font size.
+So, I knew how REM worked but I never did the cinfig to make the font size change based on the view port.

 ### Continued development

 * I need to figure out how to make the design more responsive.
 Right now I have a fixed size for desktop and mobile only start once the screen is less wide than 500px.
 I need to find the right balance.
+* I need to figure out why the margin-bottom is ignored if there is no space at the bottom of the screen but the margin-top isn't.
+I would also be nice if I could figure out why the padding on the mobile div wrapper does not work vertically.
+I don't get how to make the container scrollable and force apadding at the top and bottom without adding it to the children.

 ### Useful resources